clajiness/qbop/README.md

 #### Config

 I'd recommend using Docker Compose to configure and run your instance of qbop.
-The given environemnt variables are required.
+The given environment variables are required.

 1. `LOOP_FREQ:` This value determines how often the script runs.
 The default value is 45 seconds.
 This probably shouldn't be changed.
 2. `PROTON_GATEWAY:` The IP address of your ProtonVPN gateway.
 For example, `10.2.0.1`.